friedrichleblanc/pengiun-joe/README.md

-# Pengiun-joe
+# Penguin-joe
 ## Esp32 based talk-back bot features external custom microphone module.
 ## Description
 ### Motivation
 It is good to have companion with you while coding, wathing or ext.
-And what if that companion is an Pengiun joe?
+And what if that companion is an Penguin joe?

 ## Hardware Design Decisions
 Penguin Joe uses a two-board modular architecture: